cockpit-project/cockpituous/tasks/README.md

 # Deploying on OpenShift

-OpenShift primarily runs the GitHub webhook responder and AMQP server.
+The GitHub webhook responder and AMQP server run on CentOS CI OpenShift.
+See [CentOS CI docs](../centos-ci.md) for how to access the cluster.

 As `/dev/kvm` support on OpenShift is hard to come by, current bots `job-runner` and the deployment resources currently only support a tasks